-The media frenzy over the release of new documents related to the assassination of President John F. Kennedy highlights the ongoing public fascination with JFK and his death.
+The media frenzy over the 2017 release of documents related to the assassination of President John F. Kennedy highlights the public fascination with JFK and his death, all these years later.
 Do the documents add to our understanding of the assassination, the motives of the assassin, or the possibility of conspiracy?

 It’s hard to believe now, but the Warren Commission initially received a warm reception and the public seemed willing to accept its conclusions.
 Before the release of the report a Gallup poll found that only 29 percent of Americans thought Oswald acted alone, while 52 percent believed in some kind of conspiracy.
 A few months after the release of the report, 87 percent of respondents believed Oswald shot the President.